HL7/davinci-ra/input/pagecontent/index.md

 ###  Summary

 This Fast Healthcare Interoperability Resource (FHIR) Risk Adjustment Implementation Guide (IG) describes exchanging Risk Adjustment coding gaps between Payers and Providers.
-The first phase of this IG focuses on the standard exchange format from Payers from Providers.
+The first phase of this IG focuses on the standard exchange format from Payers to Providers.

 This Implementation Guide is supported by the Da Vinci initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.